 Cauliflower sauce tastes like cheese?
 Say what?!

 Ok, so it’s not exactly like cheese.
-But it’s pretty close when you season it up and mix it with other stuff.
+But it’s pretty close when you season it up and mix it with other stuff like nutritional yeast.

-Now that I know the awesomeness of cauliflower-disguised-as-a-cheese-sauce, I’m always looking for ways to use it in dinner.
+Now that I know the awesomeness of cauliflower disguised as cheese sauce, I’m always looking for ways to use it in dinner.
 Because eating more vegetables is a good thing.
 And cauliflower is CHEAP!

-One head of cauliflower runs about $1.50 in my area (it might be cheaper when it’s in season, but I’ve ignored it for most of my life so I really don’t know how cheap it can go!).
-Since one head of cauliflower makes three serving of sauce, it only costs .50 to add this creamy sauce to your meal.
+One head of cauliflower runs about $1.50 in my area (it might be cheaper when it’s in season).
+I’ve ignored it for most of my life so I really don’t know how cheap it can go!
+Since one head of cauliflower makes three servings of sauce, it only costs .50 to add this creamy sauce to your meal.

 If fresh cauliflower is more expensive in your area, check the frozen foods section!
 Frozen cauliflower may be cheaper and can easily be used for this recipe.